jrsacher/jrsacher.github.io/e1b/README.md

 #### General

-+ Assignment due Sunday, November 19
-  + As always, look things up online!
++ As always, look things up online for assignments!
-+ *Cloud Computing* released Monday, November 20
-+ Last Section will be *FRIDAY*, November 24 due to Thanksgiving
 + Exam planning
-  + Released Friday, 12/8
+  + Released Friday, 5/3 @ 12:00 AM ET
-  + Due Wednesday, 12/13
+  + Due Wednesday, 5/8 @ 11:59 PM ET
   + Like a normal assignment but longer, a few questions from each lecture
-  + May have a review session and/or office hours before exam
+  + May have a review session and/or office hours before the exam
 + Questions?

 #### Mini-quiz